itsmartinwho/foresight-cdss-mvp/docs/phase2_clinical_engine_refactor.md

 Phase 2 refactors the clinical engine logic to use the new FHIR-aligned schema from Phase 1.
 The engine now pulls structured data from normalized tables and produces comprehensive diagnostic outputs that are written back to the database.

+**Note:** We store each patient visit in the `encounters` table (FHIR: Encounter).
+"Admission" will only be used later inside the hospitalization slice of Encounter for inpatient workflows.

 ## Key Components

 ### 1. PatientContextLoader (`src/lib/patientContextLoader.ts`)